 - Guidance Notes

-If you are the Area General Manager or Charity Champion of a Moto site wishing to apply on behalf of your Community Partner or Adopted School.
+If you are the Regional/Site Operations Manager or Charity Champion of a Moto site wishing to apply on behalf of your Community Partner or Adopted School.

 - Guidance Notes